|« PreviousNext »|

 In the Summary section, click the option to View charges and download PDFs.

-Consolidated billing customers: AWS is in the process of enhancing the CSV report format to include additional data.
-During this transition, AWS will provide two versions of the CSV report for your accounts.
+Consolidated billing customers: AWS is enhancing the CSV report format to include additional data.
+During the transition, AWS will provide two versions of the CSV report for your accounts.
 One report includes a subset of the content in the other report.

 If you sign up for Programmatic Billing Access, you can get your CSV report for your estimated and final charges from an Amazon S3 bucket you specify.
 The file contains charges for the account, broken down by AWS product and individual type of usage.